ahmedmagds/WhatsGNU/README.md

 A folder of query_WhatsGNU_report.txt files.<br/>

 ### Heatmap
-Plot a heatmap of GNU scores for these genes in genes.faa using this strains’ order.
+Plot a heatmap of GNU scores for these proteins in proteins.faa using this strains’ order.
 Assign a title using -t.
 Font size and figure size (w,h) are given by -f and -fs, respectively.
 Annotate the heatmap cells with OVRI rare tag using -r option.
 ```
-WhatsGNU_plotter.py -hp ortholog -q genes.faa -r -d strains_order.txt -t title -r -f 14 -fs 14 10 prefix_name WhatsGNU_reports_folder/
+WhatsGNU_plotter.py -hp ortholog -q proteins.faa -r -d strains_order.txt -t title -r -f 14 -fs 14 10 prefix_name WhatsGNU_reports_folder/
 ```

 ### Metadata percentage distribution
-Plot a metadata percentage bar plot for the GNU scores of the genes in genes.faa for each WhatsGNU report.
+Plot a metadata percentage bar plot for the GNU scores of the proteins in proteins.faa for each WhatsGNU report.
 ```
-WhatsGNU_plotter.py -mb basic -q genes.faa prefix_name WhatsGNU_reports_folder/
+WhatsGNU_plotter.py -mb basic -q proteins.faa prefix_name WhatsGNU_reports_folder/
 ```
 ### Histogram
 Plot a blue histogram of the GNU scores for each WhatsGNU report using 100 bins and get a text file showing novel and conserved proteins with -p option to assign cutoffs.